Skip to main content

 exit

-8. Shutdown and start the instance:
+8. Shutdown and restart the instance:

 wsl --shutdown